 The alternative test is based on an individual’s entitlement to at least 5% of the sale proceeds on a sale of the entire ordinary share capital.
 This is a notional test which can then be applied to a partial disposal of shares.

-Provided an individual meets these tests throughout the qualifying period, additional shares and securities can be held for a shorter period with Entrepreneurs’ Relief being available on the entire disposal provided the lifetime limit is not exceeded.
+Provided an individual meets these tests throughout the qualifying period, additional shares and securities can be held for a shorter period with Business Asset Disposal Relief being available on the entire disposal provided the lifetime limit is not exceeded.
 This can be particularly helpful in relation to spouse shareholdings.

-For a sale of shares or securities it is not necessary for the individual to dispose of his or her entire shareholding; provided the qualifying conditions (explained above) are met, Entrepreneurs’ Relief will be available (subject to the limit imposed by the lifetime allowance) on a sale of some or all of the shares or securities.
+For a sale of shares or securities it is not necessary for you to dispose of your entire shareholding; provided the qualifying conditions (explained above) are met, Business Asset Disposal Relief will be available (subject to the limit imposed by the lifetime allowance) on a sale of some or all of the shares or securities.

 Definition of a trading company

-The definition of a trading company is the definition used for the purposes of the gifts of business assets and holdover relief provisions.
-Generally any commercial activity undertaken with a view to profit should qualify as a trading activity for these purposes, although trades which are heavily based on property should ask for further advice to determine whether they will be treated as a trading company.
+This is the same definition used for the purposes of the gifts of business assets and holdover relief provisions.
+Generally, any commercial activity undertaken with a view to profit should qualify as a trading activity for these purposes.
+However, for trades which are heavily based on property, you should ask for further advice to determine whether they would be treated as a trading company.

 There is no requirement that the company must be a UK company.

 However, where an overseas vehicle is used it will be important to consider whether it will meet the qualifying conditions.
-As the individuals must be both 5% minimum shareholders and directors/employees of the business this may affect the control and management tests for the overseas business and the total tax position should be reviewed accordingly before any decisions are taken.
+As you must be both a 5% minimum shareholder and director/employee of the business, this may affect the control and management tests for the overseas business and the total tax position should be reviewed accordingly before any decisions are taken.

-There are further specific rules regarding any reorganisation of the company or business and how Entrepreneurs’ Relief interacts with other reliefs which are not considered here.
+There are further specific rules regarding any reorganisation of the company or business and how Business Asset Disposal Relief interacts with other reliefs which are not considered here.